Echoandland/echoandland.github.io/_pages/about.md

 ---

 ## About
-I am an undergraduate student at the National University of Singapore (School of Computing).
+I am a Year 3 undergraduate student at the National University of Singapore (School of Computing), majoring in Computer Science (AI specialization) and Mathematics.
-My interests lie in reinforcement learning for large language models and LLM reasoning.

 ## Research Interests
-- Reinforcement Learning for Large Language Models (post-training / alignment)
+- Reinforcement Learning
-- Reasoning in LLMs (test-time adaptation, multi-agent deliberation)
+- LLM Reasoning
 - AI for Scientific Reasoning

 ## Latest Publications